Spirent/cloudsure/documentation/testcase-overview.md

     - **Target Selection**
     - **Settings**

-    ### Load (5G) Actions
+    ### Session Actions

-    A testcase can have multiple Load (5G) "Session".
-However only one sessions can be running at a one time, and the controls for that session can be in a single scenario, or across multiple scenarios.
+    A Session Action is defined by (synonymous with) a LandSlide Test Session, and a each scenario can have a single LandSlide Test Session.
+A testcase can have different LandSlide Test Sessions in different scernarios.

     Each Load (5G) Action can be one of the following controls:

-    - **Start:** This will start a new Load (5G) session by name within a desired library.
+    - **Start:** This will start a new LandSlide Test Session by name within a desired library.
 This control also allows the user to override key values of the given session.
-    - **Stop:** This will stop a Load (5G) session by name that has already been started.
+    - **Stop:** This will stop a LandSlide Test Session by name that has already been started.
-    - **Pause:** This will pause a Load (5G) session by name that has already been started.
-    - **Resume:** This will resume a Load (5G) session by name that has already been paused.
+    - **Resume:** This will resume a LandSlide Test Session by name that has been put into a wait state with the test session.

 ## Observability
 > Still needs to be defined

+This will start at the beginning of the Test Case, and will provde an option to extend metrics collection beyond the end of the Test Case.

+The targets will be selected from: container, node or kubestate metrics.

+Metrics Controller URL

+Select
+Metrics Controller API Key

+Verify Metrics Controller Certificate
+ON
+InfluxDB Configuration
+Write Metrics to TC IQ
+OFF
+Write Metrics to CSV
+OFF
+Metrics Fetch Parameters
+Error Interval (sec)

+Fetch Interval (sec)

+Maximum Window (sec)

+Readiness (sec)

 ## Analytics
 > Still needs to be defined